 George Lamond

-George Lamond: The Voice of Freestyle and Dance-Pop
+George Lamond: The Voice of Latin Freestyle and Dance-Pop

-George Lamond is an American singer and songwriter who rose to prominence in the late 1980s and early 1990s as a leading voice in the freestyle and dance-pop genres.
-Hailing from New York City, he achieved significant commercial success with his debut album, which spawned several charting singles and solidified his place in the era's vibrant club music scene.
+George Lamond is an American singer-songwriter who rose to fame in the late 1980s and early 1990s as a leading voice in the Latin freestyle and dance-pop genres.
+Hailing from New York City, he achieved significant commercial success with his debut album "Bad of the Heart," which spawned several charting singles and earned gold certification.

 Early career